-Further, the requirement is that the pilot must thereafter throughout the approach / Flare also continue to see up to the touchdown, at least 3 Segments of either:
+Further, the requirement is that the pilot must thereafter throughout the approach / Flare also continue to see up to the touchdown, at least 3 Segments of either :

-- (i) The Precision Approach Lighting System, (in case of CAT II ops.) or - (ii) The runway touchdown zone lights (barrettes) / markings, [including the runway beginning / threshold green bar as one segment] or - (iii) The runway centre-line lights, or - (iv) The runway edge lights.
+- (i) The Precision Approach Lighting System, or - (ii) The runway touchdown zone lights (barrettes) / markings,[including the runway beginning / threshold green bar as one segment] or - (iii) The runway centre-line lights, or

+The runway edge lights.

 Note: In case of CAT II & IIIA, the pilot must positively identify the glow of the green BAR of R/w threshold lights & subsequently the R/w Centre-Line & TDZ Barrettes in order to confirm proper position to prevent any misjudgment due any possibility of a false / erroneous G/S or a deflected LOC beam.

-Whereas in case of CAT IIIB, the pilot must be able to IDENTIFY at least ONE R/w Centre-Line Light positively & if possible the TDZ Barrettes.
+Whereas in case of CAT IIIB, the pilot must be able to IDENTIFY the R/w Centre-Line Lights & if possible the TDZ Barrettes positively.